 My closet in my old room at my parents’ house used to have shelves in it, and I didn’t quite realize just how useful they were until I moved out and didn’t have them anymore.

 If you don’t have a storage space that these Closet Organization Shelves would work in, they would fit just as well in an alcove area on a wall.
 They don’t look difficult to construct, and the number and length of them can be adjusted based on your space and needs.
-This is a perfect DIY for basic shelving, a great one to have up your sleeve should you ever need it.
+This is a perfect DIY for basic shelving ideas, a great one to have up your sleeve should you ever need it.

 15. Wood Slice Shelves